Gravebot/Gravebot/README.md

 - `!channelinfo` *channel name* - Gives information about this channel, unless a name is specified
 - `!ping` - Pong!
 Check Gravebot's pulse
 - `!serverinfo` *server name* - Gives information about this server, unless a name is specified
-- `!serverlist` - Lists all the servers the bot is connected to
 - `!servers` - Lists how many servers, channels and users the bot is connected to
 - `!uptime` - Shows how long the bot has been online
 - `!userinfo` *username* - Gives information about this user, unless a name is specified